 Most oncologists have proficient experience in treating common cancers.
 Should your specific cancer be uncommon or rare, you should feel comfortable asking if and how the medical oncologist will consult and collaborate with other physicians and oncologists to guarantee you receive the most up-to-date and effective treatments for your specific disease.

 Tumor boards are a treatment planning approach in which medical oncologists discuss cases in detail with surgical, radiation, pathology and other specialists.
 Ask your doctor if he participates in tumor boards.
 Discuss how your care will be coordinated with your primary care physician and other specialists that you see.

 A physician who is confident in their treatment recommendation will normally welcome second opinions, and be open to the request.
 Occasionally, an oncologist might suggest a second opinion from a fellow colleague with exceptional experience in treating a specific tumor.

 You should feel comfortable with your oncologist and feel that he or she listens and respects your opinions.
 How does the oncologist respond to questions or requests for clarification?
-You want to be sure that you feel comfortable and completely understand the inforamtion your oncologist is providing during your cancer journey.
+You want to be sure you feel comfortable and completely understand the information your oncologist is providing during your cancer journey.